plugdata-team/plugdata/Resources/Documentation/cyclone/onebang.md

 ---
 title: onebang

-description: Gate a bang with a bang
+description: gate a bang with a bang

 categories:
  - object